 First off, thanks Bernard for sending in your question.
 For those of you who do not know what an EMP is, let’s have a little background to start off with.

-An EMP is an electromagnetic pulse, commonly associated as a byproduct of a nuclear blast detonated above the earths atmosphere.
+EMPs are commonly associated as a byproduct of a nuclear blast detonated above the earth’s atmosphere.
 There are also EMP bombs (without the nuclear element), and the risk of a super solar flare causing an EMP.
 All these possibilities are extremely rare, so no need to panic, but we’re here to prep for the extremely rare, so let’s dive in.

 First of all, should an EMP ever strike, it will be unlikely that the entire power grid will come crashing down.
 Should we in the West happen to engage in warfare with a technologically advanced enemy, however, it becomes highly likely that EMP bombs will come into play, increasing the chances that many different parts of the US and Canada would be taken out electronically.
 But again, chances are that not the entire grid would be taken out, as that would be just too financially consuming.
 As the modern world is so dependent on electronic connectivity for commerce, military, and social ends, hitting even only a small part of the grid will prove beneficial to an enemy, as it would cost us billions, and affect us and our surroundings drastically.
 Therefore, it’s more likely that only a few major cities would be hit by an EMP bomb in case of warfare, as this would be enough to cause serious damage to a country.

 To reiterate, this kind of thing happening is extremely unlikely.
 I will eventually write a full blown article about EMPs, but for now treat the above as a primer and let’s assume (for the sake of an argument) that an EMP blast hit the continental United States.
 Assume the grid as we know it has been knocked out where you live.
 Here you are in the aftermath trying to find a way of communicating beyond your immediate surroundings…